05.21.10

 . . . here is unmistakable evidence that EdenFantasys is doing literally everything it can not only to bolster its own web presence at the cost of others’, but to hide this fact from its understandably non-tech-savvy contributors.

 Yes, some EF programmer spent hours and hours — if not days, and quite possibly weeks — concocting a code that would artifically make EF look like bigshots on Google while simultaneously fucking everyone else over.
 There is a reason that people buy paid links on popular sites (see those “sex toys” links in my sidebar?) — because merely having the link on a popular site helps the linked site’s pagerank.
 EF is denying their writers this tiny courtesy; any link on EF to an off-site review does nothing for its writer, since Google sees the link as one to EF.
 Bottom line: EF is saying “FUCK YOU” to everyone who provides content for them.
 This is not an exaggeration; shit like this is considered unethical by Google itself.
-(If you’re still confused, AAG has a concise run-down.)

 This is even more terrifying when you consider how many people EF has roped into “link exchanges” with them.
 Link exchanges that benefit only EF.
 Nice.

 But never fear, EF’s lead programmer can explain it all to our tiny brains: “In most cases modern search engines do not understand the dynamic information, although it would be highly beneficial for us if they did, since they are missing a lot of information.”
 Are you fucking serious?
 Yes, let’s wait for the INTERNET to catch up to your HIGHLY ADVANCED and NOT AT ALL SUSPICIOUS linking tactics.
 Right.
-Maymay dismantled EF’s “explanation” in 2.5 seconds.

 EF’s “explanation” confirms that they think we are morons who will simply take them at their word.
 We are not technologically ignorant.
 We live on the damn internet.
 We have a “view source” option just like everyone else, and when we view others sites’ sources, we see code that makes sense.
-For example, here is Babeland’s off-site linking technique, taken from this entry in their blog:
+For example, here is Babeland’s off-site linking technique, taken from an entry in their blog:

 <a href="http://www.sugarbutch.net/2010/05/review-jimmyjane-massage-stone/" target="_blank">The JimmyJane Contour M Massage Stone</a>